Razyapoo/Thesis-Documentation/README.md

 **Email:** oskarrazyapov@gmail.com

 ## Abstract
-> purpose of the project and its overview
+> purpose of the project and its overview (will be added)

 **Keywords:** Repeatable Experiments, CCTV Cameras, Localization, Ultra-Wide band, Machine learning